Discover how CoHost can improve marketing performance

 Remember when setting benchmarks, you don’t want to use an episode that vastly outperformed others as a benchmark.
 While it’s great to try to emulate what you did in that episode, you shouldn’t be setting benchmarks based on outliers.

-Over time, you’ll be able to create an average number of downloads you receive per episode.
+Over time, you’ll be able to create an average number of downloads and unique listeners you receive per episode.
 This number turns into your show's downloads benchmark.
-Additionally, using graphs like Downloads Over Time will show you how your show has been performing since its launch.
+We suggest tracking both downloads and unique listeners over time to see how your show has been growing since its conception.

 3. Average consumption rate